Kilocalories to kilojoules conversion table

 How to use it

 Enter a kilocalorie value and read the kilojoules as you type.
 There’s no button, the result just updates.
-The reference table below has common amounts pre-calculated, so for standard figures you can skip typing.
+The reference table above has common amounts pre-calculated, so for standard figures you can skip typing.
 Every calculation runs in your browser using the exact 4.184 factor, so nothing you enter is uploaded and it keeps working offline once the page loads.

 For a rough head estimate, multiply kcal by 4 instead of 4.184.
 It undershoots the kJ a little (by about 4.4%), which is fine for a ballpark.
 When the exact figure matters, the tool applies the full constant.